mehmetalitan/mehmetalitan/README.md

-- 👋 Hi, I’m @mehmetalitan
+- 👋 Hi, I am squeakysquerrel

 - 👀 I’m interested in coding in(GNU) C, C++
-- 🌱 I’m currently learning Assembly coding as well as arithmetic algorithms on ALU's or embdedded systems.
+- 🌱 I’m currently learning Assembly coding as well as arithmetic algorithms on ALU's or embedded systems.
-- 💞️ I’m looking to collaborate on Assembly
-- 📫 How to reach me E-mail: mehmet.ali.tan@gmail.com

 <!---
 mehmetalitan/mehmetalitan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.